-The first phase of the Northern Lights project, with the capacity of 1,5 million metric tons per year, is planned to become operational in 2024.
-The total budget, at EUR 2.57 billion, is envisaged for the first ten years.
+The first phase of the Northern Lights project, with the capacity of 1.5 million metric tons per year, is planned to become operational in 2024.
+The total budget, EUR 2.57 billion, is envisaged for the first ten years.

 Race against green hydrogen

 Fossil fuel companies are examining cost-effective ways to offset the burden of carbon certificates.
 At the same time, the European Union, which makes up the European Economic Area together with EFTA, is backing innovations like green hydrogen.
 It is introducing financial expenses for coal, oil and gas industries and opening the way for more renewables in the system.

 Norway and other countries are turning to carbon capture and storage also for the production of so-called blue hydrogen from gas, a source of CO2.
 The administration in Brussels still accepts it as a transition technology.
 Green hydrogen is made from water in a process called electrolysis, usually powered by renewable sources.

 If CO2 isn’t captured and stored, the fuel is defined as gray hydrogen.

 Oil producers are exploring solutions like in the project in Norway for carbon capture and storage to drive costs below the price of greenhouse gas allowances

 The price of carbon allowances recently topped EUR 30 per ton of carbon dioxide equivalent to hit the highest point in 14 years, while lowest costs of the available carbon capture and storage solutions are still more than two times higher.